xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMULA**(**formula\_text**)

-Formula\_text    is the text label or SERIES formula you want to enter into the chart.
+Formula\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text label or SERIES formula you want to enter into the chart.

 |                                                                                                                             |                                                             |
 | --------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------- |